 - The build environment is very static

 - Build environment is not easily reproducible

 - Scripts need experience and care to run

 - cron jobs are used for periodic builds

 - Trending/Stats not available

 The Next Generation Image Factory

 Major architectural changes have been done in the Image Factory area to work toward a disposable and reproducible image build environment.
 Harnessing the Infrastructure-as-code (IaC) capabilities of the cloud, a Terraform template deploys the bits and pieces needed to build images.The two main entities are the Jenkins server and the NFS server.
-The Jenkins instance, NFS server and the Jump servers are configured on the first boot and all the need Jenkins jobs are automatically created out of a git repository.
+The Jenkins instance, NFS server and the Jump servers are configured on the first boot and all the needed Jenkins jobs are automatically created out of a git repository.
 The images are built on temporary build hosts.
 Those build hosts are spawned on-demand, used to build the image, and later deleted unless the requester chose to keep them.
 This makes sure that we have a clean and standard environment every time we build an image.
 That way the amount of resources used to build images are also minimized.
 The image builds do rely on some static pre-existing infrastructure including several repository mirror servers, a git repository, LDAP slaves for directory services, and KMS.
 All the build steps are implemented in a Jenkins pipeline that includes cloning from git sources, building, registering under glance, testing, and signing the image with a GPG key.
 The host that is used to build the image is added as a temporary slave under Jenkins and is disposed off after the image build process is completed.

 The overall architecture of the next generation Image Factory is shown below in figure 1.

 1. Overall architecture of the next generation Image Factory